-Dr. Brooke Anderson, DNP, RN, is the UW-CTRI Director of Research Administration.
+Dr. Brooke Anderson, DNP, RN, is the UW-CTRI Director of Human Resources and Research Administration.
 She has worked for more than 20 years in healthcare—as a staff nurse, nurse manager, and eventually as a clinical nurse specialist for health systems such as Ministry Health Care, Aspirus, and UW Health, and in healthcare policy development and benefits management for the Wisconsin Medicaid program.

 After graduating from the University of Wisconsin as a registered nurse, Anderson worked for a year at the VA and then joined the Air Force, where she served as a nurse during the war with Iraq for three months in both Jordan and southern Iraq.
 She treated severe injuries from fire, explosions, and gun shots.

 “There were definitely a lot of challenges,” Anderson said.
 “Our job was to stabilize and transport.”

 She assimilated to learning on the job, asking questions, admitting when she didn’t know the answer and then finding solutions.
 This was a challenge during the war, in part because they didn’t have internet access.
 She was relatively inexperienced compared to her current extensive knowledge.
 She said it has given her tremendous perspective on what constitutes a real “problem,” and how to remain calm to find solutions.

 “I definitely don’t regret it,” she said.
 “I remember one patient who was gripping an American flag, and we said, you’re bleeding, please give us the flag so we can help you.
 It turned out a fellow soldier had given him the flag to bring home if he died.
 So the patient didn’t want to let go.
 If our troops were hurt, I wanted to do everything I could so they could make it back home.”